2013 Dodge Grand Caravan Interior

 Reviewers have generally nice things to say about the interior of the Dodge Grand Caravan.
-However, their reviews of its interior aren't as positive as their interior reviews of other vans in the class.
+However, their reviews of its interior aren't as positive as their interior reviews of other minivans in the class.
 The Grand Caravan loses points for having seats that some reviewers think are uncomfortable and materials that some reviewers think feel a bit cheaper than what competitors are using.

-- "The overall cabin design is contemporary, with materials that err on the side of durability versus luxury" -- Consumer Guide
+- "The overall cabin design is contemporary, with materials that err on the side of durability versus luxury." -- Consumer Guide

 Many reviewers say that all seats in the seven-passenger Dodge Grand Caravan are not comfortable.
 Some complain that the padding in the optional Stow 'n Go second-row seats is not thick enough, while others complain about the space and seat position in the third row.

 - "The 2nd-row seats are roomy and supportive, if mounted a bit low, so adults ride in a slight knees-up position.
 The 3rd-row bench can accommodate 2 passengers comfortably.
 With the Stow 'n Go system, 2nd-row seat padding is not as robust as it is on rival vans, but it's not much of a comfort penalty." -- Consumer Guide